-The first seven features are pretty basic features.
+The first seven features are pretty basic.
 What is interesting is the 8th feature.
-What Troon could have done more is the utilization of that massive customer data at their disposal to bring personalization to the highest level.
+What Troon could have done more is utilizing that massive customer data at their disposal to bring personalization to the highest level.

 Where is the integration with social media to spread the experience with like-minded people?